-When you go through the floral characters which are clearly demonstrated by the floral formula of Fabaceae, and then study the floral diagram of Fabaceae, you can clearly see that the diagram is the exact pictorial representation of the formula - the five sepals forming the calyx, the five petals forming the corolla consisting of a posterior standard, two lateral wings, two anterior ones forming a keel (enclosing stamens and pistil), the ten stamens fused into two androecial structures and one superior ovary.
+When you go through the floral characters, which are clearly demonstrated by the floral formula of Fabaceae, and then study the floral diagram of Fabaceae, you can clearly see that the diagram is the exact pictorial representation of the formula - the five sepals forming the calyx, the five petals forming the corolla consisting of a posterior standard, two lateral wings, two anterior ones forming a keel (enclosing stamens and pistil), the ten stamens fused into two androecial structures and one superior ovary.

 Thus, it is safe to say that one can gather decent amounts of facts from a given floral formula and can be exactly portrayed by the floral diagram.
-In the given context, the floral formula of family Fabaceae depicts the floral characters in a scientific and factual manner and the floral diagram of Fabaceae is an exact pictorial characterisation of the same.
+In the given context, the floral formula of family Fabaceae depicts the floral characters in a scientific and factual manner and the floral diagram of Fabaceae is an exact pictorial characterization of the same.